 Sign up for Equitymaster's free daily newsletter, The 5 Minute WrapUp and get access to our latest Multibagger guide (2017 Edition) on picking money-making stocks.This is an entirely free service.
 No payments are to be made.

-After opening the day on a flat note, the Indian indices witnessed choppy trades and are presently trading marginally lower.
-Sectoral indices are trading on a mixed note with stocks from the realty and telecom sector witnessing maximum selling pressure.
+After opening the day on a flat note, the Indian indices witnessed choppy trades and have continued to trade near the dotted line.
+Sectoral indices are trading on a mixed note with stocks from the realty and IT sector witnessing maximum selling pressure.
 Auto stocks are, however, trading in the green.

 For information on how to pick stocks that have the potential to deliver big returns, download our special report now!